-“Judy Hung is one of the very few musicians I know who can play both parts of the Franck violin sonata.” – Michael Gurt, Gold medalist of Gina Bachauer International Piano Competition in 1982 & Professor at LSU
+“Judy Hung is one of the very few musicians I know who can play both parts of the Franck Violin Sonata.”

-Canadian and Taiwanese pianist and violinist Judy Hung has appeared as soloist with the Chautauqua Music Festival Orchestra, San Francisco Conservatory Baroque Ensemble, National Sun Yat-sen University Orchestra, Syracuse University Symphony Orchestra, McGill Baroque Orchestra, and Lakeshore Chamber Orchestra.
+Judy Hung enjoys a versatile career as violinist, pianist and violist.
+She performs on modern and period instruments.
+She has appeared as soloist with La Petite Bande Summer Festival (Italy), Chautauqua Music Festival Orchestra, San Francisco Conservatory Baroque Ensemble (USA), National Sun Yat-sen University Orchestra, Da Dao Chen Orchestra (Taiwan), McGill Baroque Orchestra and Lakeshore Chamber Orchestra (Canada).
 She is the winner of the Taiwan Violin Competition, Kaohsiung Violin Competition, Syracuse University Piano Concerto Competition, and Sewanee International Music Festival Chamber Music Competition.

-She has performed as a modern and historical violinist and violist with Studio de musique ancienne de Montréal, Montreal Chamber Orchestra, Ensemble Caprice, Les Idées Heureuses, Binghamton Philharmonic Orchestra, Utica Symphony Orchestra, Baton Rouge Symphony Orchestra, Acadiana Symphony Orchestra, Rapides Symphony Orchestra, and Kaohsiung City Symphony Orchestra.
-She has worked as a principal pianist with Acadiana Symphony Orchestra, Binghamton Philharmonic Orchestra, and LSU Wind Ensemble.
+An experienced orchestral musician, she has performed as a modern and historical violinist and violist with Montreal Chamber Orchestra, Studio de musique ancienne de Montréal, Ensemble Caprice, Binghamton Philharmonic Orchestra, Utica Symphony Orchestra, Baton Rouge Symphony Orchestra, Acadiana Symphony Orchestra, Rapides Symphony Orchestra, and Kaohsiung City Symphony Orchestra.
+She has worked as a principal pianist with the Acadiana Symphony Orchestra and Louisiana State University Wind Ensemble.

 She has written reviews and articles for Canadian Viola Society and Zi Zhu Diao (紫竹調, Taiwanese music journal); her doctoral dissertation “The Violin Sonata of Amy Beach” has been published by the Louisiana State University ETD Collection.
-In 2014, she worked with film director Gregory B. Gallagher and has appeared in the sound track of CBC’s documentary “Legends of Magdalen.”
+In 2014, she worked with film director Gregory B. Gallagher in the sound track of Parafilms’ documentary “Legends of Magdalen.”

-Her principal teachers include Camilla Wicks, Kevork Mardirossian, Wen-liang Yiu (violin); Chantal Rémillard (Baroque violin); Jerzy Kosmala (viola); Michael Gurt, Steven Heyman, Pang-an Chen (solo & collaborative piano); Laurette Goldberg (harpsichord/fortepiano); Bonnie Choi (harpsichord); Herndon Spillman, Kola Owolabi (organ); Patti Thompson (voice); Jingdong Cai, Julian Shew, Yen-cheng Yu (orchestral conducting); and Joseph Downing (composition).
-She has worked in masterclasses and coachings with Yfrah Neaman, Aaron Rosand, Jacques Israelievitch, Daniel Nalesso, Charles Pikler, Zoya Leybin, Gerard Poulet, Xue Wei (薛偉), Carmel Kaine, Jorja Fleezanis, Edward Grach, Lina Yu (俞麗拿), Max van Egmond, Phyllis Bryn-Julson, Marilyn McDonald, Marc Destrube, Elizabeth Wallfisch, Tom Beghin, Hélène Plouffe, Hank Knox, Geneviève Soly, Alexander Mickelthwate, Gerhard Samuel, Jacques Ogg, Lisa Goode Crawford, Webb Wiggins, Barbara Weiss, Ann Schein, Anne Epperson, Phillip Moll, James Dunham, and members from the Shostakovich String Quartet, Cassatt String Quartet, Kalichstein-Laredo-Robinson Trio and Audubon String Quartet.
+Her principal teachers include Camilla Wicks, Kevork Mardirossian, Wen-liang Yiu 游文良 (violin); Jerzy Kosmala (viola); Michael Gurt, Steven Heyman, Pang-an Chen 陳盤安 (solo & collaborative piano); Laurette Goldberg (harpsichord/fortepiano); Bonnie Choi (harpsichord); Herndon Spillman (organ); Patti Thompson (voice); Jingdong Cai 蔡金冬, Julian Shew, Yencheng Yu 庾燕誠 (orchestral conducting); and Joseph Downing (composition).
+She has worked in masterclasses and coachings with Sigiswald Kujiken, Yfrah Neaman, Aaron Rosand, Jacques Israelievitch, Daniel Nalesso, Charles Pikler, Zoya Leybin, Gerard Poulet, Xue Wei 薛偉, Carmel Kaine, Jorja Fleezanis, Edward Grach, Lina Yu 俞麗拿, Max van Egmond, Phyllis Bryn-Julson, Marilyn McDonald, Marc Destrube, Elizabeth Wallfisch, Tom Beghin, Alexander Mickelthwate, Gerhard Samuel, Jacques Ogg, Lisa Goode Crawford, Webb Wiggins, Barbara Weiss, Ann Schein, Anne Epperson, Phillip Moll, James Dunham, and members from the Shostakovich String Quartet, Cassatt String Quartet, Kalichstein-Laredo-Robinson Trio and Audubon String Quartet.